nextgenusfs/amptk/README.md

              --cleanup           Remove intermediate files.
 ```
 ####Installing Databases:####
 UFITS is pre-configured to deal with amplicons from fungal ITS, fungal LSU, bacterial 16S, and insect COI.
-After installation of UFITS, you can download and install these databases using the `ufits install` command.
+After installation of UFITS, you can download and install these databases using the `ufits install` command (to overwrite existing databases, use the `--force` option.
 To install all of the databases, you would type:

 ```
 #install all databases